 Need for new housing arises when population growth leads to new households forming, but other factors also have an effect.
 There's a backlog of need among people currently living in unsuitable accommodation, and affordability pressures can prevent people accessing the housing they need.
 According to one estimate commissioned by the National Housing Federation (NHF) and Crisis from Heriot-Watt University, around 340,000 new homes need to be supplied in England each year, of which 145,000 should be affordable.
 When people are unable to access suitable housing it can result in overcrowding, more young people living with their parents for longer, impaired labour mobility, which makes it harder for businesses to recruit staff, and increased levels of homelessness.
 Trends in housing supply New housing supply is currently lower than the Government's ambition of 300,000 new homes per year.
-216,000 new homes were supplied in 2020/21.
-This is lower than the 243,000 new homes supplied in the previous year, in part because of disruption to housebuilding caused by Covid-19 in early 2020.
-Prior to 2020/21, new housing supply had been increasing year-on-year since 2013.
-Relaxed planning rules around converting non-residential premises to residential use contributed to some of this increase.
+Around 233,000 new homes were supplied in 2021/22.
+New housing supply increased year-on-year from a low point of 125,000 in 2012/13, reaching a high point of 243,000 new homes in 2019/20.
+Supply declined in 2020/21, in part because of disruption to housebuilding caused by Covid-19 but rose again in 2021/22.
 The charts on page 8 of this briefing summarise trends in housing supply.